lemkepf/ClipHub/README.md

 ClipHub
 =================

-A simple clipboard capture tool
+A simple clipboard capture tool that uses SignalR to sync to a cloud repository.